Feedback

 Bereavement Telephone

-Telephone counselling
+Telephone and online counselling

 If you prefer, we also provide counselling by telephone and video call.
 Appointments are usually weekly.
 Each session lasts for up to 50 minutes